-Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
+Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 Store this medication at room temperature and keep it out of the reach of children.
-The reconstituted liquid is stable for two weeks at room temperature.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.